 Jeep Wrangler tires for sand driving

-I found that BGF Goodrich AT tires are fantastic for sand and general off-road driving conditions with good on-road manners too.
+I found that BF Goodrich AT tires are fantastic for sand and general off-road driving conditions with good on-road manners too.
 I just found them to be slightly slippery on the wet tarmac on rainy days, but that is easily cured by engaging 4H.

-The best all-terrain Jeep tires must feature slightly larger tread patterns and have some advantages when it comes to dealing with the snow, sand, or light dirt terrain.
+The best all-terrain Jeep tires must feature slightly larger tread patterns and have some advantages when it comes to dealing with snow, sand, or light dirt terrain.
 This will give you confidence that it ensures a good amount of traction in looser terrain conditions such as gravel and sand.
 All-terrain tires, however, have a limit in terms of off-road ability.

-Sand Recovery tips
+Sand Recovery Tips

 A recovery strap should never be confused with a “tow strap” as they look very similar but have totally different functions.
 Unlike a tow strap, A recovery strap has the ability to absorb kinetic energy and operate like an elastic or rubber band when being yanked.

-Attach the recovery strap to a safe rated recovery point of a second vehicle.
+Attach the recovery strap to a safe-rated recovery point of a second vehicle.
 Most aftermarket bumpers are equipped with built-in recovery points.
 If you have a harness then connect it to both recovery points to half the force that will be applied on the vehicle once the recovery takes place, minimizing damage.

 NB: NEVER EVER attach a recovery strap to the tow hook or tow ball of your vehicle or the recovery vehicle.
 This is extremely dangerous as that tow hook is not rated to endure so much force to it and will easily become a dangerous projectile risking serious injury or death to bystanders or drivers.
 Never attach a recovery strap to the Jeep’s axle or looped around the bumper.
 You will cause major damage.
 Always only use rated recovery points for snatch rope recoveries.
 Do not use the tie-down points underneath your standard vehicle.
 These are not rated for serious recoveries.

-The Jeep is not the most road-oriented vehicle around, but you probably didn’t purchase it for its amazing on-road manners, right.
+The Jeep is not the most road-oriented vehicle around, but you probably didn’t purchase it for its amazing on-road manners, right?
 You bought it for its ability to go anywhere.
-Its an extension of your personality and a purpose-built lifestyle vehicle.
+It’s an extension of your personality and a purpose-built lifestyle vehicle.

 Before you venture onto any beach or sand dunes, first make 100% sure it is legal to drive where you are!
 Don’t assume all stretches of beach is legal because a few are.
 Do your homework first.
 Have a 4-wheel-drive permit, if required.